Muslim University Riding Club

 Horse Riding became popular in the M.A.O College because it was not only a favorite past time of students, many of whom came from aristocratic families.
 Principals of colleges would take rounds on horse-back.

 On the occasion of the Aligarh Exhibition in 1887, students had participated for the first time in annual horse race, with horses borrowed from the local landlords.
 The first prize was won by Mr. Beek¯s pony, jockeyed by a student, Abdul Tahir.

 Sir Syed Ahmad Khan asked some landlords to send their horses to the college with the grooms so that not only their wards but some other students could also be taught horsemanship.
 The proposal was accepted and horse riding started in 1889.

 The foundation of the M.U.
 Riding Club was laid by Nawab Mohd.
 Ismail Khan Sherwani when he presented four horses.
 Among others who gifted in the initial days were the Nawab of Chattari, Nawab Faiyyaz Ali Khan of Pahasu and the Estate of Bhikampur.
 Mr. J.H.
 Toe, Sir Ross Masood, Janab Agha Khan and Nawab Muzammil-ullah Khan also helped financially.

-The Aligarh Muslim University Riding Club became a distinct feature for the pride and glory for the University.
-The Army like discipline and the rich traditions of the Riding Club are well known.
-The special powers of the Captain of the club, in all matters of discipline and proper functioning have never been sidelined.
+The Aligarh Muslim University Riding Club became a distinct feature for pride and glory for the University.
+An army like discipline and the rich traditions of the riding club are still well known.
+The special powers of the Captain in all matters of discipline and proper functioning have never been sidelined.
 It is no wonder that one Vice-Chancellor of this University was s impressed with the club¯s discipline that he wished every student of the University to be a member of A.M.U Riding Club to learn discipline.